Non-Ductile Concrete Structures

 What is a non-ductile reinforced concrete building?

-Non-ductile reinforced concrete buildings are structures with highly brittle connections and columns.
-In short, these buildings were constructed with a limited amount of reinforcing steel in the columns and walls, thus making them susceptible to movement and failure during strong seismic events.
+Non-ductile reinforced concrete buildings are prone to brittle behavior in parts of the building such as joints and columns.
+In short, these buildings were constructed with configurations that cause stress concentrations in locations that have a limited amount of reinforcing steel in details related to columns, joints, and walls, thus making them susceptible to damage and failure during strong seismic events.

 Is my concrete building non-ductile?

-Most concrete buildings designed and built prior to the implementation of the 1976 building code fall under this category.
-However, a structural evaluation performed by a licensed civil engineer, structural engineer, or architect is necessary to determine whether a structure meets the specifications for a non-ductile reinforced concrete building.
+A large number of concrete buildings designed and built prior to the implementation of the 1976 Uniform Building Code fall under this category.
+This building code was adopted by many jurisdictions in the late 1970s, although some cities may not have adopted this code until the 1980s.
+A structural evaluation performed by a licensed civil engineer, structural engineer, or architect experienced in seismic assessment and retrofit is necessary to determine whether a building’s structure includes details that would qualify the building as a non-ductile reinforced concrete building.

 Why must they be retrofitted?